Kimserey/ResourcesSplit/README.md

 Each level has a score attributed 1-2-3.
 A resource is placed where:

- 1. The total Level score is the lowest is chosen
+ 1. The group with the __lowest total Level score__ is the lowest is chosen
- 2. When multiple groups have the same Level score, the first group with the least resource on the Continent of the resource target is chosen
+ 2. When multiple groups have the same Level score, __the first group with the least resource on the Continent of the resource__ target is chosen

 Select the level and continent which matches the resources